History of Timor-Leste: Portuguese rule

+Colonization

 The first Europeans to arrive in the area were the Portuguese, who landed near present-day Pante Macassar.
 These Portuguese were traders that arrived between 1512 and 1515.
 However, only in 1556 did a group of Dominican friars establish their missionary work in the area, settling just north in Solor.
 War with the Netherlands reduced Portuguese control in the Malay archipelago, limiting them mostly to the Lesser Sunda Islands.
 Later wars further reduced Portuguese influence, with Solor falling in 1613, and Kupang in the west of Timor falling in 1653.

 Dutch and Portuguese sources relate that the island was divided into two collections of kingdoms.
 Sixteen kingdoms were grouped into Servião in the west, while in the east fifty kingdoms were part of Belos.

 By the seventeenth century the village of Lifau – today part of the Oecussi enclave – had become the centre of Portuguese activities.
 At this time, the Portuguese began to convert the Timorese to Catholicism.
 Starting in 1642, a military expedition led by the Portuguese Francisco Fernandes took place.
 The aim of this expedition was to weaken the power of the Timor kings and even as this expedition was made by the Topasses, the 'Black Portuguese', it succeeded to extend the Portuguese influence into the interior of the country.
-In 1702 a Governor was appointed for Solor and Timor, based in Lifau.
+In 1702 a governor was appointed for Solor and Timor, based in Lifau.
 Portuguese control over the territory was tenuous, with opposition coming from Dominican friars, the Topasses, restive vassal kingdoms, and the south Sulawesi-based Gowa and Talloq sultanates.
 A rebellion in 1725 led to a campaign by Portuguese forces and allies from the north coast, which culminated in Portuguese victory at the 1726 Battle of Cailaco.
 In 1769, seeking to wrest control from the Topasses, the Portuguese governor moved his administration along with 1,200 people from Lifau to what would become Dili.
 The control of colonial administrators, largely restricted to Dili, had to rely on traditional tribal chieftains for control and influence.